ktmud/cached-dependencies/README.md

 Enable **multi-layer cache** and **command shorthands** in any workflows.

-Use either the built-in cache configs for `npm`, `yarn`, and `pip`, or write your own.
+Manage multiple cache targets in one step.
+Use either the built-in cache configs for npm, yarn, and pip, or write your own.
 Create a bash command library to easily reduce redudencies across workflows.
 Most useful for building webapps that require multi-stage building processes.

+This is your all-in-one action for everything related to setting up dependencies with cache.

 ## Usage

 ### Getting started

-Let's set up a simple Python app with both `pip` and `npm` cache in one simple step:
+Let's set up a simple Python app with both `~/.pip` and `~/.npm` cached in one simple step:

 ```yaml
 jobs: